awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 ## Managed scale\-in behavior<a name="managed-scaling-scalein"></a>

-Amazon ECS monitors container instances for each capacity provider within cluster\.
-When one container instance doesn't have a running task, it considered as empty and Amazon ECS starts scale\-in process\.
-The following describes the scale\-in behavior in more detail\.
+Amazon ECS monitors container instances for each capacity provider within a cluster\.
+When a container instance isn't running any tasks, the container instance is considered empty and Amazon ECS starts the scale\-in process\.
+The following describes the scale\-in behavior in more detail:

-1. Amazon ECS calculates the number of empty container instances\.
-A container instance is considered empty when there are no no\-daemon tasks running\.
+1. Amazon ECS calculates the number of container instances that are empty\.
+A container instance is considered empty even when daemon tasks are running\.

-1. Amazon ECS sets the `CapacityProviderReservation` value to 100 minus the number of empty container instances\.
-For example, if the number of empty container instances is two, the value is set to 98%\.
+1. Amazon ECS sets the `CapacityProviderReservation` value to 100 minus the number of container instances that are empty\.
+For example, if the number of empty container instances is two, the value is 98%\.
 Then, Amazon ECS publishes the metric to CloudWatch\.

 1. The `CapacityProviderReservation` metric generates a CloudWatch alarm\.
 This alarm updates the `DesiredCapacity` value for the Auto Scaling group\.
 Then, one of the following actions occurs:
    + If you don't use capacity provider managed termination, the Auto Scaling group selects EC2 instances using the Auto Scaling group termination policy and terminates the instances until the number of EC2 instances reaches the `DesiredCapacity`\.
 The container instances are then deregistered from the cluster\.
-   + If all the container instances use capacity provider managed termination protection, Amazon ECS removes the scale\-in protection on the container instances that do not have non\-daemon tasks running\.
+   + If all the container instances use managed termination protection, Amazon ECS removes the scale\-in protection on the container instances that are empty\.
 The Auto Scaling group will then be able to terminate the EC2 instances\.
 The container instances are then deregistered from the cluster\.

 ### Scale\-in considerations<a name="scale-in-considerations"></a>